 The best part of this alternative assessment is presentation day.
 Students love sharing their book trailers just as much as they love watching their classmates’ work.
 You’ll love watching them too.
 But what you’ll love the most is the ability to grade them on the spot!

-4. Movie Trailers are a Great Alternative Assessments for English Language Learners
+4. Movie Trailers are a Great Alternative Assessment for English Language Learners

 The best book trailer I’ve seen was by a group of English Language Learners.
 Book trailers are a great alternative assessment for ELLs.
 For an ELL student, a written assignment or standardized test may focus more on grammar or syntax than the actual content of the novel.